Mstackh/personal-website/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Proficient in Stata, SAS, and SPSS
+  - description: Proficient in Stata, SAS, & SPSS
     icon: chart-bar
     icon_pack: fas
     name: Quantitative Methods